 This year's team of 11 pupils have created a sustainable and ethically produced clock, inspired by the Ring of Brodgar.
-The team were successful at the Orkney Finals and will now progress to the Scottish Finals in Edinburgh in June.
+The team were successful at the Orkney Finals and went on to compete at the Scottish Finals in Edinburgh in June 2019.

 In 2016-17, the KGS team was called "Drekka", meaning drink in Old Norse.
 The team designed and crafted high quality glassware, influenced by the coastal views in Orkney.

 They successfully made and sold over 500 glasses, generating a profit of over £1400.
 At the Orkney Area final, Drekka won awards for Best Website and Best Tradestand.

 The team from Stromness Academy, "Island Charm" won Best Report, Best Director (Jack Norquoy) and scooped the overall prize of Best Team.

 In 2015-16, Kirkwall Grammar School had two teams taking part in the Young Enterprise Programme; Norden and Orkanna.
 The overall Orkney Area winners were Orkanna who attended the Young Enterprise Scotland Finals in Glasgow in June 2016.

 The Norden team created a colouring book featuring designs from various artists based in Orkney.

 Norden: James Nicolson, Thorfinn Moffat, Gemma Harcus, Branwen Bourn, Josephine De Geer, Rachel Eunson and Amy Le-Mar.